Field Notes

 • Include the deadline

-Use email or a trusted screening platform like Truffle, which combines asynchronous video with AI-assisted review to help you surface top candidates faster.
+Use email or a candidate screening platform like Truffle, which combines one-way video interviews, resume screening, and talent assessments with AI-assisted review to help you surface top matches faster.
 Include troubleshooting tips.

 3. List technical requirements